ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/proxy/http.md

 The Word Count example is a typical task for any [MapReduce](../../../user-guide/data-processing/operations/mapreduce.md) system.
 The general schema is as follows:

-1. A [Map](../../../user-guide/data-processing/operations/map.md) operation is performed on the source text, producing a pair (word, 1) for each word.
+1. A [Map](../../../user-guide/data-processing/operations/map.md) operation is performed on the source text, producing a pair `(word, 1)` for each word.
 2. The result is sorted by the first coordinate.
 3. A [Reduce](../../../user-guide/data-processing/operations/reduce.md) operation that summarizes the second coordinate is performed on the first coordinate.
-The result is a set of pairs (word, number of word mentions).
+The result is a set of pairs (`word, number of word mentions)`.

 Further, the [curl](https://en.wikipedia.org/wiki/CURL) utility is used to work over HTTP.
-The environment variables listed below were set for convenience.
-{{% if audience == internal %}}
-For more information about obtaining the token, see [Getting started](../../../user-guide/overview/try-yt.md).
+The environment variables listed below were set for convenience.{% if audience == "internal" %} For more information about obtaining the token, see [Getting started](../../../overview/try-yt.md).{% endif %}
-{{% endif %}}

 Setting the environment variables: